-In the US, nearly 29% of the 46 million community-dwelling older adults live alone.
-About half of the community-dwelling oldest old (≥ 85 years) live alone.
-About 70% of older people living alone are women, and 46% of all women age ≥ 75 years live alone.
+In the US, about 28% (14.7 million) of community-dwelling older adults live alone, which is 21% of older men and 34% of older women.
+The percentage of people living alone increases with age (ie, among women ≥ 75 years, about 44% live alone).
 Men are more likely to die before their wives, and widowed or divorced men are more likely to remarry than are widowed or divorced women.
+About 69% of older men are married as compared to 47% of older women and, in 2019, 31% of older women were widows.

 Older adults who live alone are more likely to be poor, especially with advancing age.
 Many report feelings of loneliness (in 60% of those > 75) and social isolation.
 In those with health problems or sensory deficits, new or worsening symptoms may be unnoticed.
 Many have difficulty complying with prescribed treatment regimens.
 Because they have physical limitations and because eating is a social activity, some older people who live alone do not prepare full, balanced meals, making undernutrition a concern.